harmony 鸿蒙Resource Categories and Access

 |---rawfile // Other types of files are saved as raw files and will not be integrated into the resources.index file.
 You can customize the file name as needed.

-The name of a qualifiers subdirectory consists of one or more qualifiers that represent the application scenarios or device characteristics, covering the mobile country code (MCC), mobile network code (MNC), language, script, country or region, screen orientation, device type, night mode, and screen density.
+The name of a qualifiers directory consists of one or more qualifiers that represent the application scenarios or device characteristics, covering the mobile country code (MCC), mobile network code (MNC), language, script, country or region, screen orientation, device type, night mode, and screen density.
 The qualifiers are separated using underscores (_) or hyphens (-).
-Before creating a qualifiers subdirectory, familiarize yourself with the directory naming conventions and the rules for matching qualifiers subdirectories and the device status.
+Before creating a qualifiers directory, familiarize yourself with the directory naming conventions.

-• Qualifiers are ordered in the following sequence: _MCC_MNC-language_scriptcountry/region-orientation-device-color mode-density.
+• Qualifiers are ordered in the following sequence: MCC_MNC-language_script_country/region-screen orientation-device type-night mode-screen density.
 You can select one or multiple qualifiers to name your subdirectory based on your application scenarios and device characteristics.

 • Separation between qualifiers: The language, script, and country/region qualifiers are separated using underscores (_); the MNC and MCC qualifiers are also separated using underscores (_); other qualifiers are separated using hyphens (-).
 For example, zh_Hant_CN and zh_CN-car-ldpi.